-Fór as long as space remains, for as long as sentient beings rémain, úntil then may I too auspiciously remain to effectively dispel the miseries of thé world.
-The Easy Tantra of Green Heroine RIGHT: view of Letting-go's First fold II.
+Fór as long as space remains, for as long as sentient beings rémain, úntil then may I too auspiciously remain to effectively dispel the miseries of thé world. © a THU early - 21sep23 - First Tara's Homage EXPLAINED RIGHT: view of Letting-go's First fold a THU early - 21sep23 - First Tara's Homage EXPLAINED introduction while moving in the deep peace of Perfect understanding, mindfulness and meditation shéd light on the five aggregates and found them equallý empty.

+II.
 Heart (of Wisdom) Sutra

-The Easy Tantra of Green Heroine introduction (Ít is said that) Quan Shi Yin Pu Sa (an archetype of enlightened compássion), while moving in the deep peace of Perfect understanding, shéd light on the five aggregates and found them equallý empty. Áfter this realization, she (made peace with) áll pain.
+(Ít is said that) Quan Shi Yin Pu Sa (an archetype of enlightened compássion),

+Áfter this realization, she (made peace with) áll pain.

+Energetic inhalation: Notice this...
+(This)

-Calming exhalation:
+Calming exhalation: accepting! (yes)